Vinyl Windows and Doors

 Ok, so really, are we the best: we think so.
 I can tell you that nobody tries harder than our team, and that's an absolute fact!!

-Are the three brothers more like
+Are the three brothers more like the Three Stooges or the Three Amigo's?

-DUH,That depends on the employee or customer you ask!
-The follow-up question might be, or should be: which one is named Darrel and which other one is also named Darrel?
 (We try to have a little fun while we are also finding a way to service your needs.
-Feel free to stop by and get a free cup of coffee, it's on us, straight out of our vending machine.
-We'll spring for the quarter.
-Seriously, we are proud of our company and would love to show your our facility.
-Just give us a shout and when you come on in, we'll tell you which one is Darrel.
+Feel free to stop by and get a free cup of coffee, it's on us, straight out of our

 What causes condensation on my windows?